fscorrupt/awesome-stars/README.md

 ## others

+- [Vansmak/OCDarr](https://github.com/Vansmak/OCDarr) - Automates sending episodes or seasons to sonarr one at a time as played
 - [tmaylock/PowerShell-Automation](https://github.com/tmaylock/PowerShell-Automation) -
 - [nashsu/FreeAskInternet](https://github.com/nashsu/FreeAskInternet) - FreeAskInternet is a completely free, PRIVATE and LOCALLY running search aggregator & answer generate using MULTI LLMs, without GPU needed.
 The user can ask a question and the system will  make a mult
 - [fscorrupt/Posterizarr](https://github.com/fscorrupt/Posterizarr) - 🖼️ Automated poster maker for Plex.